smnorris/roadintegrator/README.md

         $ python 3_merge.py

 7. Dump output `integrated_roads` layer to final .gdb.
-Note that this script does not use the `sources.csv` as a guide, it must be edited if any changes to input data are made:
+Note that this script does read `sources.csv` or `config.yml`, the script must be modified if any changes are made to input data and/or the postgres connection.

         $ ./4_dump.sh